once-aday/map675-module-03-once-aday-assignment-03/README.md

 **Server:**

-- Concatenate Attribute Results of Multi-Polygon (Dataset B) that Intersects with a Multi-Polygon (Dataset A) by a Specific Attribute.
-For Large Datasets.

 - Distance from many polygons
+- Duplicate and Shift Points

-### Concatenate Attribute Results of overlapping Polygons within a Multi-polygon by a Specific Attribute
+### Concatenate Attribute Results of overlapping Polygons within a Multi-polygon by a Specific Attribute - Client

 Create 2 datasets with overlapping Polygons.
 Choose an Attribute to monitor.